- Cardiomyopathy refers to a range of diseases in which your heart muscle can’t pump blood as well as it should.

 - not drinking too much alcohol

-However, some people will also need medicines, some will need surgery and some will need an implantable device to keep their heart going properly.
+However, some people will also need medicines, surgery or an implantable device to keep their heart working properly.

 For more information about cardiomyopathy, talk to your doctor or visit the Cardiomyopathy Association of Australia website.